mohsenkamini/CKA_Anisa/README.md

 ### Service
 When a service is created with an advertising IP and port, `kube-proxy` creates firewall rules to forward the requests to that endpoint to the corresponding pod of that service.
 Then, through routing the host knows where to send this request based on the routes that the `cni` has advertised.

 ![image](https://github.com/mohsenkamini/CKA_Anisa/assets/77579794/75b177cd-2659-4567-87cc-f30b2ef29668)

 ![image](https://github.com/mohsenkamini/CKA_Anisa/assets/77579794/1d98b25d-b1db-4d7e-8827-70cf02c90f5e)

 ### IPVS
-`kube-proxy`'s mode can be set to iptables to IPVS Recommended to not use iptables if you have over 1000 services.
+`kube-proxy`'s mode can be set to iptables to IPVS.

+Recommended to not use iptables if you have over 1000 services.

 ![image](https://github.com/mohsenkamini/CKA_Anisa/assets/77579794/14fec6f8-b8f0-4b92-b244-96ddbb16c1de)
 https://www.tigera.io/blog/comparing-kube-proxy-modes-iptables-or-ipvs/#:~:text=The%20difference%20in%20CPU%20usage,~8%25%20of%20a%20core